 - Software as a Service (SaaS): clients can access mission-critical software online instead of being limited to a single computer

 - Platform as a Service (Paas): online access to storage and tools for app development and operation

 - Infrastructure as a Service (IaaS): virtual machines and storage

-For clients who have heightened data security concerns, Cyberverse also offers a private cloud platform that is set up according to client budgetary and technical specifications.
+For clients with heightened data security concerns, Cyberverse also offers a private cloud platform set up according to client budgetary and technical specifications.
 Private cloud clients also have specially engineered rack cabinets that prevent unauthorized server access.

 Peer 1 Hosting

 The Peer 1 colocation center in Los Angeles has invested time, money, and resources in developing highly specialized cloud solutions.